 - Processing a Cron job

-That said, it’s important to realize that these connections only count while they’re actually processing.
-Once they’ve been completed, they stop counting as a process.
+It’s important to realize that these connections only count while they’re processing.
+Once they’ve been completed, they are no longer considered a process.

 Reasons to Prioritize Increasing Entry Processes

-While calculating and fully understanding them may be difficult, knowing when you need to increase entry processes can be pretty straight forward.
-When you see 508 errors (the ones that say “Resource Limit Reached”), you’ll know it’s time to upgrade your entry processes.
+While calculating and fully understanding entry processes may be difficult, knowing when you need to increase them can be pretty straightforward.
+When you see 508 errors (the ones that say “Resource Limit Reached”), you’ll know it’s time to increase your entry processes.

-GreenGeeks offers a wide variety of web hosting options that tailor to your website’s growing needs.
-Simply get in touch with one of our sales staff, and we would be more than happy to help you make the required upgrades to ensure your website is getting the resources it needs.
+GreenGeeks offers a wide variety of web hosting options that can be tailored to your website’s growing needs.
+Get in touch with a member of our sales staff, and we will be more than happy to help you make the required upgrades to ensure your website is getting the resources it needs.